 Our Student Leadership program builds confidence in the participants and inspires them to lead with their strengths to be the best people they can be.
 This program extends to all young people, not just those who hold existing leadership positions within a school and/or community.

 These workshops are designed and delivered by secondary students for their primary partner schools prior to students entering their senior year in primary school.
 We are currently trialling a day long workshop which features learning about leadership, teamwork and their role in making a difference in their schools and communities.

-We employ an external provider, Burn Bright, to conduct a one day workshop for students selected by their schools as being “influencers” in their year groups.
+We employ an external provider, Burn Bright, to conduct a one day workshop for students selected by their schools identified as “influencers” in their year / peer groups.
 For example: They might be a sporting team captain, a dance leader, a standout in the chess or computer team, an influencer in their peer group.

-One hundred and fifty students each calendar year are involved in a range of activities to assist in developing positive relationships between themselves, and hence their schools, for a significant portion of the day.
+One hundred and fifty students each calendar year are involved in a range of activities to assist in developing positive relationships between themselves, and by ripple effect, their schools, families and community, during a one day workshop.

 Some of the aspects they learn about include:

 - Leadership in more detail and what impacts on their leadership,